-(40) Og her fremgik [det] klart, [at vi gør en masse på turistområdet], and here appears it clearly that we do a lot in tourism.area.DEF 'And here we can see that we do a lot for the tourism,'
+(40) Og her fremgik [det] klart, [at vi gør en masse på turistområdet], and here appears it clearly that we do a lot in tourism.area.def 'And here we can see that we do a lot for the tourism,'

-The pronominal subject det ('it') in (40) is a quasi-argument representing the extraposed clause at vi gør en masse på turisområdet ('that we are doing a lot for tourism').
+The pronominal subject det ('it') in (40) is a quasi-argument representing the extraposed clause at vi ggr en masse på turisområdet ('that we are doing a lot for tourism').
 Subject clauses are highly degraded in the canonical subject-position within the Sentence Field.
 Instead they are either in the Prefield or extraposed.
 Contrary to the German clause, the Danish clause does not have a bracket structure (Satzklammer) where the Verbal Field uniquely determines the end of the Sentence Field and the beginning of the extraposition (the Nachfeld).
 In Danish, extraposition must be determined relative to the ordering of adjuncts and more oblique complements of the verb.
 This is illustrated in example (41) and (42).
-In (41), the nominal object holdninger ('stances') is to the left of the verbal particle ud ('out').
-In (42) the clausal objects linearize differently, i.e. that subcategorized clauses are extraposed.
+In (41), the nominal object boldninger ('stances') is to the left of the verbal particle ud ('out').
+In (42) the clausal object follows the particle ud ('out').
+Such minimal pairs show that NP-objects and clausal objects linearize differently, i.e. that subcategorized clauses are extraposed.